-Social Policy is offered as a joint honours degree which means that you study it in combination with another subject.
-From September 2016 (subject to validation) we will also be offering Social Policy as a single honours degree BA (Hons) Social Policy.
+Social Policy is offered as a single or joint honours degree.
+A joint honours degree is where you study it in combination with another subject.

 Follow the links below for a brief summary of each available Social Policy award, including information on the aims of various courses and their entry requirements: